 - 1. Road and Street Signs are traffic control signs such as stop signs, speed limit signs, etc. for all subdivisions, all road and street signs shall be designed in number and location to meet Florida Department of Transportation standards and shall be shown on the preliminary plat.
-Prior to approval of the final plat, the subdivider shall install such road and street signage as approved by the Board of County Commissioners body and shall maintain and repair such signage as provided for in Section 5.20 herein.
+Within Standard B residential subdivisions the subdivider shall install twenty-five (25) mile per hour speed limit signs on both sides of each street within the subdivision.
+Prior to approval of the final plat, the subdivider shall install such road and street signage as approved by the Board of County Commissioners and shall maintain and repair such signage as provided in Section 5.20 herein.
 In lieu of installation of such signage prior to the approval of the final plat, the posting of a surety device in accordance with Section 5.39 herein shall be filed, approved and accepted by the Board of County Commissioners. - 2.
 Street name signs are signs within a subdivision which identify street names.
-Street name signs shall be placed, by the subdivider, at all intersections within or abutting the subdivision, the type and location of which to be approved by the Board of County Commissioners, shall be submitted as part of the preliminary plat and shall conform to the County's street naming and addressing system. - 5.26.3.5 Street Lights.
-Installation of street lights is not required unless, the Board of County Commissioners determines that the public's safety justifies the installation of street lights.
-If street lights are required, they shall be installed by the subdivider and constructed according to the standards of the Board of County Commissioners. - 5.26.3.6 Reserve Strips.
-The creation of reserve strips shall not be permitted adjacent to a proposed street in such a manner as to deny access to such street from property adjacent to the proposed subdivision.

-5.26.3.7 Construction of Roads and Dead-End Streets.

-Construction of Roads.
-The arrangement of streets shall provide for the continuation of arterial and/or collector streets between the proposed subdivision and adjacent properties when such continuation is necessary to convenient movement of traffic, effective fire protection, for efficient provision of utilities, and where such continuation is in accordance with the Comprehensive Plan.
+Street name signs shall be placed by the subdivider at all intersections within or abutting the subdivision.
+The type and location of the sing shall be approved by the Board of County Commissioners, shall be submitted as part of the preliminary plat and shall conform with the County's street naming and addressing system. - 5.26.3.6 Street Lights.
+Installation of street lights is not required unless the Board of County Commissioners determines the public's safety justifies installation of street lights.
+If street lights are required, they shall be installed by the subdivider and constructed in accordance with the standards of the Board of County Commissioners. - 5.26.3.7 Reserve Strips.
+The creation of reserve strips shall not be permitted adjacent to a proposed street in such a manner as to deny access to such street from property adjacent to the proposed subdivision. - 5.26.3.8 Construction of Roads and Dead-End Streets. - Construction of Roads.
+The arrangement of streets shall provide for the continuation of arterial and/or collector streets between the proposed subdivision and adjacent properties where such continuation is necessary to convenient movement of traffic, effective fire protection, efficient provision of utilities, or where such continuation is in accordance with the Comprehensive Plan.

-If the property adjacent to the proposed subdivision is undeveloped and the street must temporarily be a stub street (a street planned for future continuation), the street right-of-way shall be extended to the property line of the proposed subdivision.
+If property adjacent to the proposed subdivision is undeveloped and the street must temporarily be a stub street (a street planned for future continuation), the street right-of-way shall be extended to the property line of the proposed subdivision.
 All stub streets which are two hundred fifty (250) feet or less shall have a temporary T- or L-shaped turnabout, while stub streets which are greater than two hundred fifty (250) feet shall have a temporary cul-de-sac turnabout.

-There shall be a notation on the final plat that land used for a temporary T- or L-shaped cul-de-sac or turnabout which is outside the normal street right-of-way shall revert to abutting land owners whenever the street is continued.
+There shall be a notation on the final plat that land used for a temporary T-or L-shaped cul-de-sac or turnabout which is outside the normal street right-of-way shall revert to abutting land owners whenever the street is continued.
 The subdivider of the adjoining area shall pay the cost of restoring any stub street to its original design cross-section and extending the street.
 The Board of County Commissioners may limit the length of temporary stub streets in accordance with the design standards of these land development regulations.